Got some questions about Calculus Expert?

 We’ll send you an email reminder 7 days before your pause is up just to make sure you stay in the loop.

 To pause your subscription, click on the arrow by your name in the upper right-hand corner, click on “My Account”, then on the “Payments” tab, and then on the “Pause My Subscription” button.

 5. What if I don’t like Calculus Expert?

 That's why we offer a 30-day free trial.

 Which means you can try Calculus Expert for up to 30 days, and if you don’t think it’s going to help you pass your math classes, you can cancel with just a couple of clicks.

 Once you’ve dominated math to the point that you don’t have to deal with any more annoying math classes or textbooks, make sure to throw yourself a party.
 Because that’s a serious accomplishment.

 You’ll also want to cancel your subscription.
-(Unless you just love it so much that you want to keep sending me $27 per month, which I will happily accept.)
+(Unless you just love us so much that you want to keep sending us $27 per month, which we will happily accept.)

 Canceling is easy.

 - To cancel your subscription, sign in and select "Settings" on the menu under your name in the upper right corner.